How to Write a Letter in Spanish: Formal and Informal Letters [With Key Phrases]

 Note: Always use Sra. for a formal letter to a lady, unless you’re 100% certain she prefers to be called Señorita (Miss), which is abbreviated to Srta.
 It can be disrespectful to get it wrong!

-- For writing to an institution, use Muy señores míos (Dear Sirs)
+- For writing to multiple people or an institution, use Muy señores míos (Dear Sirs)

-- The most formal opener is Distinguido/a Señor(a) (Distinguished Mr./Mrs.), followed by the person’s surname if you know it.
+- The most formal opener is Distinguido Señor/Distinguida Señora (Distinguished Mr./Distinguished Mrs.), followed by the person’s surname if you know it.

 Just like with informal letters, the opening greeting must agree in number and gender, and end with a colon.

 Let’s say you’re hunting for a job in Spain.
-You may not know which person or department to send your résumé to, so instead use A quién corresponda (To whom it may concern).
+You may not know which person or department to send your résumé to, so instead use A quien corresponda or A quien interese, both of which mean “To whom it may concern,” although the first (a quien corresponda) is more commonly used.

 Body of a Formal Letter